 I am a Professor in the Psychology Department at the State University of New York at New Paltz.
 I earned my Ph.D. in Industrial and Organizational Psychology from Bowling Green State University in 1998.

+In my research lab, the Positive Play Lab, my team and I study play, playfulness, and gaming in adults.
 My research and scholarly interests primarily revolve around the study of games as they relate to social interaction, well-being and other aspects of positive psychology.
-My research team and I have designed non-digital games and are currently investigating various aspects of board game experiences.
-More broadly I am interested in play and playfulness in adults.
+My research team and I have designed non-digital games and have studied various aspects of board game experiences.

 I have also been active in the area of humanitarian work psychology.
 Ishbel McWha, Mary O’Neill Berry and I have recently edited a book on the application of humanitarian work psychology to the UN’s Millennium Development Goals which you can see here.

 Finally, I spent much of my early career studying overqualification, underemployment and marginalization.
 My work on this topic has appeared in a variety of journals, including the Journal of Organizational Psychology, Applied Psychology: An International Journal and the Journal of Occupational and Organizational Psychology.
 In 2011, I co-edited a book with Daniel Feldman (University of Georgia) entitled Underemployment: Psychological, Economic and Social Challenges.

 Publications in other areas of research have appeared in the journals Human Performance, Organizational Research Methods and Teaching of Psychology.

 I primarily teach courses in introductory psychology, statistics, seminars on gaming and positive psychology, and industrial-organizational (I-O) psychology.